skepickle/foundryvtt-gaming-table-player/README.md

 The GM can press the hotkey while their mouse pointer is over a spot in the scene that is active for the designated player.
 When this is done, the designated player's view will be panned and zoomed to where the GM's mouse is located.

+The scale is set by setting two values: Table Width and Table Grid Width.
+Table Width is the physical width of the gaming table display screen.
+The Table Grid Width is the physical size desired for the on-screen grids.
+These two values are used to calculate the scale needed to achieve the desired grid dimensions.

 The refresh duration that the designated player's view is updated when not triggered by the GM using the hotkey is configurable in the module settings.
 The default is 5 seconds (5000ms)

 In addition to this behavior, there are also some optional behaviors that can be enabled via checkboxes in the Gaming Table Player settings configurations: